 - Bay leaf – a bay leaf adds warmth and complexity.

 Well if you’re asking me, the absolute best way to serve split pea soup is with warm rolls.
 Shall I suggest my Parker House Rolls, Yeast Rolls or easy Drop Biscuits?
-If you aren’t on the bread train, then serve alone (yes, you really don’t need anything on the side!), with Herb Roasted Root Vegetables, Maple Glazed Carrots, or Pan Seared Scallops or baked Juicy Chicken Breast.
+If you aren’t on the bread train, then serve alone (yes, you really don’t need anything on the side!), with Roasted Root Vegetables, Glazed Carrots, or Seared Scallops or baked Juicy Chicken Breast.
+My favorite split pea soup garnishes and toppings include:

 - A dollop of sour cream or crème fraiche